 WATCH: Oklahoma Big 12 Tournament Semifinals Postgame

-Head coach Porter Moser, forward Jalen Hill and guard Umoja Gibson met with the media following the Sooners' 56-55 loss to No. 14 Texas Tech.
+Head coach Jennie Baranczyk, forward Madi Williams and guard Taylor Robertson met with the media following the Sooners' 91-76 loss to No. 4 Baylor.

-Watch Oklahoma head coach Porter Moser, forward Jalen Hill and Umoja Gibson's full press conference following the Sooners' 56-55 loss to the No. 14 Texas Tech Red Raiders on Friday, Mar.
-11 in the semifinals of the Big 12 Tournament in Kansas City.
+Watch head coach Jennie Baranczyk, forward Madi Williams and guard Taylor Robertson's full postgame press conference following the Sooners' 91-76 loss to the No. 4 Baylor Bears on Saturday, Mar.
+12 in the semifinals of the Big 12 Tournament in Kansas City.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!